jokob-sk/NetAlertX/front/plugins/README.md

 This approach is used to implement the `DHCPLSS` plugin.
 The script parses all supplied "dhcp.leases" files, get's the results in the generic table format outlined in the "Column order and values" section above and takes individual values and inserts them into the `"DHCP_Leases"` database table in the PiAlert database.
 All this is achieved by:

+> [!NOTE]
+> If results are mapped to the `CurrentScan` table, the data is then included into the regular scan loop, so for example notification for devices are sent out.

 1) Specifying the database table into which the results are inserted by defining `"mapped_to_table": "DHCP_Leases"` in the root of the `config.json` file as shown below:

 ```json